edstott/ES-synth-starter/doc/LabPart1.md

 > [!IMPORTANT]
 >
-> Your code will not run if you include `STM32FreeRTOS.h` but you don't start the scheduler.
+> Your code will not run if you include STM32duino FreeRTOS as a library dependency but you don't start the scheduler.
-> Initialise everything else before starting the scheduler.
+> Initialise everything else before starting the scheduler with `vTaskStartScheduler()`.

 4. The thread will need to execute at a constant rate, which will be the sample rate of our keyboard.
 	We can use the RTOS function `vTaskDelayUntil()` to do this — it blocks execution until a certain time has passed since the last time the function was completed.